benblack769/NNetExperiments/README.md

 ![generated text](https://raw.githubusercontent.com/weepingwillowben/music_net/master/plots/lstm_plots/500_cost_decreasing_noisy.png "500 width algorithm")

 There are three main stages I observed.
 The first stage, there is very quick learning.
-Then, it stablizes to almost completlely linear.
+Then, it stabilizes to almost completely linear cost decrease.
 Then it goes on like that for awhile until it eventually flattens out.
-I saw this in almost every plot of error for the guessing the next letter task.
+I saw this in almost every plot of error for the "guess the next letter" task.

 The part where it becomes almost linear is deeply confusing to me.
 Part of it might be the effect of RMSprop increasing the learning rate if the error decreases, but even still, I feel like learning should be more similar to exponential decay than linear decay.
 After all, surely if you learn a little it is harder to learn more.

-Experimenting with the learning parameter a little, and increaseing causes it to stop learning at all (the cost will actually increase a little, then stablize), and decreasing the cost will just make it learn at a lower linear slope.
-I am not sure what to read from this behavior of training, but it is a curiosity.
+Experimenting with the learning parameter a little, and increasing causes it to stop learning at all (the cost will actually increase a little, then stabilize), and decreasing the cost will just make it learn at a lower linear slope.
+I am not sure what to read from this linear behavior of training, but it is a curiosity.
 Perhaps it is related to the structure of LSTMs somehow.
 I have a suspicion it might have to do with the way the forget gate can only learn things if the previous add gates have already learned things, which then allows those add gates to learn more.
-This definitly warrents some futhur investigation, but I do not have time here to explore it comprehensively.
+This definitely warrants some more investigation, but I do not have time here to explore it comprehensively.

 ### Standard improvements

-So if the result is poor, then there are many ways people like to intrdouce which may help the LSTM.
+So if the result is poor, then there are many ways people like to introduce which may help the LSTM.

 * Dropout and/or regularization
 * Fiddling with learning parameter (particularly lowering it, and training it for longer)